CORPORATE EMPLOYEE BENEFITS

 Level Of Cover

-Health policies offer different level of covers.
+Health policies offer a different level of covers.
 Mainly each plan has a different set of benefits, limits and exclusions.
 Basic policies usually cover inpatient treatment and exclude outpatient and particular benefits.

 Maternal care during pregnancy.
 In health policies covered as a separate benefit and offered with varying levels of coverage.
-Routine prenatal tests conform good medical practise and natural childbirth are usually included with a benefit limit for each pregnancy.
+Routine prenatal tests conform to good medical practice and natural childbirth are usually included with a benefit limit for each pregnancy.
 C-section delivery and complications are often covered as a separate benefit.

 Medical Provider Network (MPN)